Scimus-Verum/knightctf2022/steganography/Bangladesh/README.md

   capacity: 8,4 KB
 Try to get information about embedded data ? (y/n)
 ```
 2. File has hidden data, but we don't know the password.
-So I decided to bruteforce the password using `stegseek` and `rockyou` wordlist.
+So I decided to bruteforce the password using `stegseek` and `rockyou.txt` wordlist.
 ```
 $ stegseek Bangladesh.jpg rockyou.txt
 StegSeek 0.6 - https://github.com/RickdeJager/StegSeek